-The front window exhibit area here at our museum is hosting a temporary exhibit from Iowa boat builder and award winning modeler Jeff Moses from mid-January through mid-May.
+The front window exhibit area here at our museum is hosting a temporary exhibit from Iowa boat builder and award winning modeler Jeff Moses.
 The exhibit is a unique collection that includes custom motor yacht models, racing sailboat half models, Chris Craft classic speed boat models, Mercury outboard models, and much more.
-Jeff will be here in person on February 28-March 1 to talk with visitors and demonstrate boat building and modeling techniques.
+Jeff will be here in person on Saturday, April 18th and weather permitting, will run one of his radio controlled boats in the Manitowoc River.

 Join us on Saturday, May 2nd 2015 as we remember the 86 crewmen of USS Lagarto on the 70th anniversary of her loss.
 Lagarto was built in Manitowoc and was sunk on May 3, 1945.
 The ceremony will take place on the deck of USS Cobia.
 This free event can be viewed from the museum's Quarterdeck.

 Joseph Trader, retired Orthopedic Surgeon, will share highlights of his fascinating experience as a 2014 attendee at the 70th Anniversary Commemoration of the Battle of Normandy.
 He was one of 200,000, including the leaders of most of the nations in the world.
 He will explore the reason we remember the Normandy invasion more than any other WWII battle or other battle in history and will also discuss the significance of WWII in world history.